 It may sound like passive speakers don’t have an advantage but they do.
-They are highly customizable, can have more power and deliver better results than default ready assembled systems.
+They are highly customizable, can have more power, and deliver better results than default ready assembled setups.

-The receiver is the control hub and nerve center of your entire system, this fact alone should illustrate why it’s considered the most important part of the package.
-The receiver is what controls all your adjustments, sound customizations, decoding audio formats, providing power to each driver, etc. If you desire high quality and high definition audio, you need to invest in a well-built receiver.
+The receiver is the control hub and nerve center of your entire setup this fact alone should illustrate why it’s considered the most important part of the package.
+The v receiver is what controls all your adjustments, sound customizations, decoding audio formats, providing power to each driver, etc. If you desire high quality and high definition audio, you need to invest in a well-built receiver.
 For instance, Denon AVR S750H is everything that most people need in an AV receiver.
 Simple, clear onscreen menus and the automatic naming of HDMI sources—that make this receiver easy to set up and use, so anyone can get the best performance out of Denon avr, even if they’ve never used a receiver before.
 Another one is Denon AVR-X3600H is designed for the hardcore theater fan.
 This Denon avr this receiver is easy to set up and use, and it performs well.

-If your system comes with a receiver, don’t worry about switching it out or customizing it.
+If your setup comes with a receiver, don’t worry about switching it out or customizing it.
 The manufacturers will have most likely designed the receiver to work the best with its surrounding components.

-How simple it is to set up your home theater system depends on the one you chose.
-The connections can be the downfall for a lot of home theater speakers, but if you pick HDMI, it’s as easy as plugging in the cable and switching on the device.
+How simple it is to set up your home theater setup depends on the one you chose.
+The connections can be the downfall for a lot of home theater systems , but if you pick HDMI, it’s as easy as plugging in the cable and switching on the device.

 What can really help shorten the setup time is what’s included in the package.
 Ideally, everything you need including the remote where applicable, user manual, warranty outline and necessary cables are all in the box.